goethite/gostint/docs/jobsequence.md

   %% This time, even if the poster is hacked and intercepts the POST request,
   %% and using the default token to retrieve the cubbyhole, the data returned
-  %% is encrypted, such that only goswim's transit keyring can decrypt it.
+  %% is encrypted, such that only gostint's transit keyring can decrypt it.
   %% This tampering of the request can be detected to raise an alert of the
   %% MITM attack.

-  poster->>goswim: (authenticates with)
+  poster->>gostint: (authenticates with)
-  poster->>goswim: fwd POST job request
+  poster->>gostint: fwd POST job request

   %% extract job from cubbyhole
-  goswim->>vault: retrieve cubbyhole from path using default token (last use) vault-->>goswim: (still encrypted) job request from cubbyhole
+  gostint->>vault: retrieve cubbyhole from path using default token (last use) vault-->>gostint: (still encrypted) job request from cubbyhole

   %% we can decrypt here or at point of job execution, in this example we will
   %% leave the payload encrypted until it is needed for the job to run.

-  goswim->>queues: Queues the (still encrypted) job request
+  gostint->>queues: Queues the (still encrypted) job request
-  %% Note; the wrapped SecretID is not encrypted goswim-->>poster: job queued response poster-->>requestor: job queued response
+  %% Note; the wrapped SecretID is not encrypted gostint-->>poster: job queued response poster-->>requestor: job queued response

-  goswim-->>goswim: sometime later
+  gostint-->>gostint: sometime later

-  queues->>goswim: job is popped from the queue
+  queues->>gostint: job is popped from the queue

   %% authenticate
-  goswim->>vault: unwrap wrapped SecretID vault-->>goswim: SecretID
+  gostint->>vault: unwrap wrapped SecretID vault-->>gostint: SecretID
-  goswim->>vault: authenticate with RoleID+SecretID
+  gostint->>vault: authenticate with RoleID+SecretID
-  vault-->>goswim: token (with appropriate policies for automation)
+  vault-->>gostint: token (with appropriate policies for automation)
-  %% this token is used by goswim going fwd and passed to running job
+  %% this token is used by gostint going fwd and passed to running job

   %% Decrypt
-  %% goswim->>goswim: decrypt payload with RSA private key goswim->>vault: request decrypt of job using keyring vault-->>goswim: plaintext base64 encoded job request payload
+  %% gostint->>gostint: decrypt payload with RSA private key gostint->>vault: request decrypt of job using keyring vault-->>gostint: plaintext base64 encoded job request payload

-  goswim->>vault: retrieve secrets at refs from job request vault-->>goswim: secrets
+  gostint->>vault: retrieve secrets at refs from job request vault-->>gostint: secrets

-  goswim->>docker: run job request with injected secrets... docker-->>goswim: return results goswim->>queues: save results goswim->>vault: revoke approle token (drop job privs)
+  gostint->>docker: run job request with injected secrets... docker-->>gostint: return results gostint->>queues: save results gostint->>vault: revoke approle token (drop job privs)

-  requestor->>poster: poll for results poster->>goswim: poll for results goswim->> queues: retrieve results queues-->>goswim: results goswim-->>poster: results&#xb3;
+  requestor->>poster: poll for results poster->>gostint: poll for results gostint->> queues: retrieve results queues-->>gostint: results gostint-->>poster: results&#xb3;
   poster-->>requestor: results

   requestor-->>requestor: loop polls until success/failed/notauthorised/unknown